q3769/conseq4j/README.md

 It is the API client's responsibility and concern to ensure that tasks are submitted to the API in the correct sequence in the first place.
 Fortunately often times, that is naturally the case e.g. when the API is invoked by a single thread caller managed by a messaging provider.
-Otherwise, if the API client is multi-threaded, then the caller needs to ensure the correct calling sequence among the concurrent caller threads.
+Otherwise, if the calling client is multi-threaded, then the client needs to ensure the correct access order among the concurrent caller threads.
 E.g. This can be as simple as setting up a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) to safeguard the API invocation.

-Once the proper task submission sequence is ensured by the calling client, it is the concern and responsibility of the conseq4j API that further processing of the tasks are executed in the meaningful order and concurrency as promised.
+Once the proper task submission sequence is ensured by the calling client, it is then the concern and responsibility of the conseq4j API that further processing of the tasks are executed in the meaningful order and concurrency as promised.

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).